|By:||Tat Wood & Dorothy Ail|

 |Publisher: ||Mad Norwegian Press|

-Note: Sequel to the previous About Time volumes, providing an in-depth dissection of a particular era of Doctor Who.
+Note: Like the other About Time books, this is an in-depth dissection of a particular era of Doctor Who.
 This volume covers Series 3 of the new series, broadcast in 2007.

 The night Will Shakespeare met three witches and a Dark Lady.
 The last day of the Human Race, when the Doctor ran into some old friends.
 The Christmas morning phone call warning Her Majesty to get out of the Palace, because the Titanic was about to crash into it.